 Guidelines & common practices

-Although there are no medical guidelines devoted to EC, most practitioners in Ireland use the ones published by the UK Faculty of Sexual and Reproductive Healthcare.
-In 2015 and 2016 respectively, the Pharmaceutical Society of Ireland issued guidances for pharmacists on the safe supply of non-prescription UPA and LNG EC pills.
+There are no medical guidelines devoted to EC, and most practitioners in Ireland use the ones published by the UK Faculty of Sexual and Reproductive Healthcare.
+In 2015 and 2016 respectively, the Pharmaceutical Society of Ireland issued guidance for pharmacists on the safe supply of non-prescription UPA and LNG EC pills.
 These were subsequently updated.

 EC use